 Albert Belle: 49 Home Runs in 1998

 Albert Belle spent just two years with the White Sox, but my goodness, the dude made both of those years count.
 After slugging 30 home runs with 116 RBI in 1997, he came back the following year to set the franchise single-season record, along with driving in 152 runs.
 Belle also watched his OPS improve from .823 in 1997 to 1.055 (!) in 1998.
-To continue showing the type of increase his overall performance had here, his wRC+ went from 113 to 165 and his fWAR went from 1.9 to 7.1.
+His wRC+ also went from 113 to 165, while his fWAR went from 1.9 to 7.1.

 That’s just a little bit of a jump, I’d say.

 Stunningly, he didn’t lead baseball in either home runs or RBI, but that’s what happens when you go on a power binge during the Great Home Run Chase between Mark McGwire and Sammy Sosa.
-His 49-homer output was the seventh straight season in which Belle slugged at least 30 in one year.
+His 49-homer output was the seventh straight season in which Belle slugged at least 30.
 That streak would reach eight years the following season by mashing another 37 taters for the Baltimore Orioles in 1999.

 He ripped off a 31-homer performance following the All-Star break, which is just insane to think about.
 He actually slugged 16 dingers in July, followed by hitting a combined 16 between August and September to land on the above number.